 - Jobs.
 The city has shown remarkable job growth in many key industries, including professional and business services, health and education services, manufacturing, and clean energy.
 The lack of state income tax only serves to draw in more new workers.

 - Educational institutions.
 Houston is the proud home of four state universities, with 60+ colleges and trade schools total.

 - Medical and research facilities.
 The Texas Medical Center is the largest life sciences destination in the world.
-The city is also home to the Texas Children’s Hospital, the No. 4 children’s hospital in the nation, as well as dozens of other major medical institutions.
+The city is also home to the Texas Children’s Hospital, as well as dozens of other major medical institutions.

 - Culture.
-Houston’s cultural and arts events draw 9.2 million visitors each year.
-Houston alone has more than 500 museums and institutions devoted to the performing and visual arts, science, and history.
-The Houston Zoo is the No. 1 attraction in the city.
+Houston’s cultural and arts events draw millions of visitors each year.
+Houston alone has more than 500 museums and institutions devoted to the performing and visual arts, science, and history, including the esteemed Houston Zoo.

 - Green space.
 Among the top 10 most populous cities in the U.S., Houston ranks first for park acreage.
 It offers more than 300 miles of bike trails and is one of the nation’s greenest cities.

 - Neighborhoods.
 Houston has dozens of distinct neighborhoods, including its bustling downtown, museum and medical districts, and the retail-packed Galleria and uptown areas.
 The city offers both shiny A-class buildings and a wealth of affordable and stable B-class housing and retail spaces.

 With its resilient economy and infrastructure, Houston shows no signs of stopping.
 This market is likely to continue to be a major center of growth for years to come.

 - The Role of Investors in Bouncing Back from Disaster

 - Market Spotlight – Three Metros Attracting Attention Now